 Introduction

 The aim of testing is to program the software as we planned and potentially prevent it from being broken.
 In general, testing is about ensuring quality.
 Test-driven development (TDD) is an overall approach that writes tests before implementing functionalities \cite{ReqVSspe}.
 This approach has been considered as our primary methodology to ensure the quality of the software.
 There are four major testing phases in this project, unit testing, integration testing, release testing and acceptance testing.
 Unit testing is responsible for individual pieces, ensuring the basic functionality of each component.
 Integration testing checks whether combinations of components work as expected.
 Release testing tests most of the possible interactions to ensure the stability of the whole system.
-Acceptance testing checks requirements and specifications by the customer, telling whether the software is accepted.
-In addition to these testing phases, we apply continuous integration through the whole process of development for spotting errors early and improve efficiency.
+Acceptance testing checks requirements and specifications by the customer, indicating whether the software is accepted.
+In addition to these testing phases, we apply continuous integration through the whole process of development for spotting errors early and improving efficiency.
 The following parts will introduce how these testing methods were deployed during the development and problems we met with respective remarks.

 Unit Testing

 As TDD instructs, developers in the team wrote unit tests for most basic software components before coding any actual functionalities.
 Therefore, unit tests work as the base of the whole project.
 By doing unit testing, the team has a clearer view of what features a component is expected to achieve.
-This can be proved by an example of a group in the team.
+This can be illustrated by an example of a group in the team.
 At the early stage, TDD was not taken seriously by some of the team members.
 One group of two in the team did not follow the instruction of TDD and wrote code directly without writing any unit test.
-The component displays appropriately at the beginning, but coding is painstaking as no clear plan was made—the group of two modified their design multiple times.
+The component displays appropriately at first, but coding is painstaking as no clear plan was made—the group of two modified their design multiple times.
 After TDD was stressed to be vital, the group added unit tests for the component but found a title in it was wrong.
 Compared to human eyes and testing manually, automated unit testing helps design the code and prevents potential mistakes by checking components each time they are modified.

 Specifically, unit testing in the project works for checking whether a fundamental component contains expected texts, buttons and testing whether functions inside a component run appropriately.
 Since we use React \cite{React} as the JavaScript library, Jest \cite{Jest} is the project's primary unit testing framework.
 React-testing-library is a testing utility that encourages good testing practices and simplifies testing processes such as rendering components and creating snapshots \cite{ReactTestingLibrary}.
 It is possible to test a combination of several components as well.
 As fundamental components are already tested, mocking is utilised in testing combinations to avoid repeated tests.
 Tested basic components and third-party components will be mocked to avoid unnecessary rendering and unexpected errors.